 How to Avoid an Intersection Accident

 Aside from running a red light, accidents in intersections can also be caused by drivers making left and right-hand turns.
-When making a left-hand turn, it is important to stop and check for oncoming vehicles since lack of caution can lead to a broadside or T-bone accident.
+When making a left-hand turn, it is important to stop and check for oncoming vehicles since a lack of caution can lead to a broadside or T-bone accident.
 Be careful, since cars or motorcycles may appear to be going slower than they really are.
 Broadside accidents are particularly dangerous since the side of a vehicle does not have the safety devices that the rear and front of the vehicle do.
 This leaves you open to catastrophic injury.

 Turning right is a problem since, in many areas, a bicyclist may be coming up alongside your vehicle.
 Checking your side mirrors as well as physically looking before turning can avert this type of crash.

 Morris Law Firm of Myrtle Beach and Murrells Inlet

-If you have been injured in an intersection accident due to a negligent party, call the law firm of Jeff Morris in the Myrtle Beach area and in Aiken to schedule a free case review.
+If you have been injured in an intersection accident due to a negligent party, call the law firm of Jeff Morris in the Myrtle Beach and Murrells Inlet areas to schedule a free case review.
 Our firm helps residents obtain the compensation they deserve.
 You can reach out to us at (843) 232-0944 or contact us online.